Q. Why have you closed the Tyne Pedestrian and Cyclist Tunnels?

 Q: Who is responsible for the tunnels and who do I contact if I need to?

-The Tyne and Wear Integrated Transport Authority (TWITA) is ultimately responsible for the operation of the tunnels.
+The North East Combined Authority (NECA) is ultimately responsible for the operation of the tunnels.

 If you have a comment or complaint contact: